A Murray Hill Bathroom Turns Over a New Leaf

 The balance of modern, minimalist materials against the natural wooden door is a perfect combination that highlights the contrast of colors and textures.
 Black is still the new black and is surprisingly stunning paired with original and new wooden touches.

 BATHROOM RESOURCES: Black Alta porcelain floor tile and Seta ceramic accent wall tile: NemoTile.
 Starck tub and Bacino Washbowl sink: Duravit.
-Purist Wall-Mount Sink Faucet: Kohler.
+Purist Wall-Mount Sink Faucet: Appliances Connection.
 Kontextur hanging lines and toilet paper holder: Amazon.
 Ceiling-mounted shower rod: TRAX.
-Toilet: Toto.
+Toilet: Appliances Connection.

 High-end fixtures, like a rain showerhead and Toto toilet, elevate the experience of Terri and Brett’s master bath.